 There is a way to frame whatever you want in the bathroom: create a sealed frame enclosure.
 This is generally only done by professionals for extremely valuable items, and it uses many materials that you most likely won’t have laying around the house, such as foil laminate or silica gel paper.
 Hugh Phibbs, a renowned preservation consultant, has written extensively on the subject of creating sealed enclosures that effectively trap out moisture, outlining methods that have been used to protect important documents such as the Declaration of Independence.

 Of course, most people will probably opt to hang that precious artwork elsewhere in the house, instead choosing less important but still appealing artwork in the bathroom.
-While the bathroom is a place of heat and humidity, the two greatest enemies of picture frames, they can still be a great place to show off your taste in art and décor.
+While the bathroom is a place of heat and humidity, the two greatest enemies of wall frames, they can still be a great place to show off your taste in art and décor.